Healthcare & Social Assistance · Tucson, AZ

 What the Data Says About The Villas

-OSHA assessed $0 in initial penalties against this employer, later adjusted to a current total of $0 — no reduction from the original assessment.
-Average penalty per inspection works out to $0.
-Against the Healthcare & Social Assistance industry average of $1,197 per employer, this record runs below peers.
+No OSHA penalty has been assessed against The Villas to date.
+The Healthcare & Social Assistance sector average runs $1,177 per employer.
 The Wage and Hour Division added 1 case producing $210,911 in back wages owed to 95 affected workers.

 Wage & Hour Findings